arjunpt/arjunpt/README.md

-Hi, I am Arjun, Working on Build release Team in UST-global 👋
+Hi, I am Arjun, working as DevOps Engineer in UST global 👋

 🔭 I’m currently working on DevOp projects, using tools like AWS, Jenkins, gitlab and IAC with Terraform,